Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 (1969), **1/2

-Brown's new group recorded their new album at roughly the same time
+their new album at roughly the same time

-not exactly stellar, then one might expect Brown without the Left
+not exactly stellar, Brown without the Left

-there's no mistaking that this came from the same source as the Left
+there's no mistaking that this came from the same source as The Left

 Banke - it has the same feeling, but has a quieter and simpler feel